Egypt–Iran relations

 Following the Egyptian Revolution of 2011, Iran appointed its first ambassador to Egypt in almost 30 years.
 Despite oft-wavering tensions between the two countries, they share membership in the OIC, the BRICS and the Developing 8.

 According to a 2013 BBC World Service poll, 15% of Egyptians view Iran's influence positively, and 48% express a negative view.
 In a 2012 poll conducted by the Israel Project where 812 Egyptians were questioned about Iran's nuclear programs, 61% of the 812 individuals expressed support for the Iranian nuclear program.
-The restoring of diplomatic relations were discussed in December 2023.
+The restoring of diplomatic relations were discussed in December 2023, and officially agreed in February 2026.

 History

 Egypt was ruled by the Achaemenid and Sassanid Persian Empires during ancient times.

 Despite sharing the Shia faith, Fatimid Egypt and Buyid Iran had unfriendly relations due to conflicting interests over Syria and Jazira.
 Both later declined under the pressure of the Seljuk Turks.
 Following the 1258 Sack of Baghdad, the Sunni Caliphs found asylum in Mamluk Egypt.
 The Ilkhanate Mongols, based in Iran, fought many wars with the Mamluks even after converting to Islam.

 In the 15th century, Mamluk Egypt and Iran under the Aq Qoyunlu Padishah continued to clash in Upper Mesopotamia, culminating in the Battle of Urfa after a similar Iranian advance into Egyptian dependencies in the decade before.
 However, attitudes changed when Ottoman expansion tipped the balance of power in the Middle East.
 The Ottomans invaded Egypt once a Safavid-Mamluk alliance seemed imminent.